A Survey on Task Allocation and Scheduling in Robotic Network Systems: Optimization

 \cite{Chenc:2018} examined the urgent response to sudden demands on the cloud.
 The author proposed a method to find the minimum number of virtual machines and physical machines, and the minimum distance between virtual machines and physical machines, to ensure resource allocation optimization and timeliness.
 The cloud data center includes multiple physical machines with different number of CPUs, memory capacities, and disk spaces.
 Each physical machine runs multiple virtual machines with different number of CPUs, memory capacities, and disk spaces.
 The process of resource allocation is to place the virtual machines on the physical machines.
 When an urgent resource request arrives, the proposed method reorders the virtual machine queue based on the priorities, determines the resource capacities of the physical machines hosting the request, and solves the multi-objective model that finds the mapping of the virtual machines to the physical machines that accommodate the request.
 The priority of resource allocation is the normalized priority of users and urgent degrees of users' resource requests.
 The virtual machine allocation priority is defined as the weighted average of the normalized user priorities and the normalized urgent degrees of the users' resource demands.
 To define the multi-objective model, so-called distances (performance vectors) are formed between virtual machines and the physical machines hosting the request (physical host).
 The matching distance between a virtual machine and a physical machine is defined as the natural distance between the two normalized vectors.
 The main objective is the sum of all matching distances when mapping virtual machines to physical machines.
 This means that for a physical machine with known free factors (number of CPUs, disk space, and memory capacities) we need to assign the task to the virtual machine with the largest factor that is closest to the free factors of the physical machine.
 The next goal is to assign all requested virtual machines to a minimum number of physical machines.
 Then a genetic algorithm is used to solve the problem.

-The multi-objective model is equivalent to the associative-commutative matching problem, which is an NP-complete problem, \cite{Benanav:1987}.
+The multi-objective model described in \cite{Chenc:2018} can be transformed into an associative commutative matching problem, which has been shown to be NP-complete, as demonstrated in \cite{Benanav:1987}.
 Moreover, the degree of load imbalance is compared only after the requested virtual machines are assigned to the physical machines, and the virtual machines are assumed to be running under full load.
 This shows that the best-fit method (a kind of greedy algorithm that selects a physical machine with the most free CPUs to allocate the new virtual machine) is better than their proposed method with the least degree of imbalance.

 \cite{singh:2019} studied load balancing, minimizing energy consumption, maximizing resource utilization, and maximizing security in a cloud data center.
 The authors proposed a multi-objective optimization approach.
 To find a solution, they randomly select solutions from the solution space and use the Pareto front for non-dominated solutions to move towards an optimal solution.